erlingrj/iot-temp/report.md

 ## Security
 Security is very importent for IOT systems like this and regularily security experts find serious flaws in these kind of systems.
-To protect our userdata the web userinterface is password protected, each customer will have need username and password to access the web user interface where he can see real time data and change control policy.
-To make POST or GET requests to the database interface each customer needs to attach an unique APIKEY to identify himself.
+To protect our userdata the web user interface is password protected, each customer will have a username and password to access the web user interface where he can see real time data and change control policy.
+To make POST or GET requests to the database interface each customer needs to attach an unique APIKEY to identify himself, this API_KEY is currently just hardcoded into the config file running on the RPi.
 These measures both provides security and also makes the whole system more scalable.
 Now we can easily accommodate several customers.

 ## Future improvements
 - Make an IFTTT service